CartoDB/carto-vl/docs/guides/06-aggregations.md

     resolution: 128
 `);
 ```

+**Note:**
-> `clusterCount` is the number of points aggregated inside each cluster.
+`clusterCount` is the number of points aggregated inside each cluster.
 You'll know more about these clustered functions in the next section.

 >**Tip**: if you are using a lot of points in your visualization and the current symbols overlap, changing the resolution can be a way to improve the rendering, specially in a low zoom level, because you'll get less points by clustering them.
 The resolution is always a balance between spatial accuracy and readability.